airtap/airtap/doc/airtaprc.md

 sauce_key: 550e8400-e29b-41d4-a716-446655440000
 ```

-Airtap will search the project directory (where you launch airtap) as well as $HOME/.airtaprc
+Airtap will search the current working directory as well as `~/.airtaprc`.